ceedon/ceedon.github.io/_posts/2018-10-13-the-enemy-of-good.md

 ---

 I spend a lot of time talking about systems for someone who doesn't treat himself like he's part of one.
-Maybe it's my upbringing with it's lack of acknowledgement of emotions.
+Maybe it's my upbringing with its lack of acknowledgement of emotions.
 Maybe it's straight pride.
 Hard to say.
 Whatever it is, I haven't been acknowledging where I'm at and where I have and _don't have_ agency to improve that.
 This creates a whole bunch of stress, irrationality, and wasted energy.
 Time to stop that, eh?

 I co-facilitated a workshop using [Ecocycle Planning](http://www.liberatingstructures.com/31-ecocycle-planning/) from [Liberating Structures](http://www.liberatingstructures.com/) last week.
 One of the things we spent a lot of time talking about are the traps on either side.
 In the *Poverty Trap* live things which you've given lipservice to, but are failing to thrive.
 In the *Rigidity Trap* live things which are past their use-by dates—things which no longer meet their contextual needs.